100 DAYS OF LABOUR

 Finding its feet

-OakNorth Bank senior director of debt finance Mohith Sondhi said it was “too early to say” what impact this Labour Government could have on the sector, but that the “negative noise” regarding a black hole in public finances, scrapping winter fuel payments and further “painful” choices had knocked consumer confidence.
+OakNorth Bank senior director of debt finance Mohith Sondhi said while it was “too early to say” what impact this Labour Government could have on the sector, but that the “negative noise” regarding a black hole in public finances, scrapping winter fuel payments and further “painful” choices had knocked consumer confidence.

 “Hospitality is very much a consumer confidence led business and there is a fine line between managing people’s expectations about the future and causing a recession by making consumers reluctant to spend”, he added.